hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 Setting up the database with ``syncdb``
 ---------------------------------------

-If you remember we used the ``settings_for_fts.py`` file to make the FT runner use a different database file to the normal one?
-Well, our normal database needs a bit more settting up -- so far we gave it a name in ``settings.py``, but we also need to tell Django to create all the tables it needs.
+Our database needs a bit more settting up -- so far we gave it a name in ``settings.py``, but we also need to tell Django to create all the tables it needs.
 For this we use a command named ``syncdb``.

 In this case, syncdb will notice it's the first run, and proposes that you create a superuser.
 Let's go ahead and do that (you may have to hit Ctrl-C to quit the test server first)::